azavea/acs-alchemist/doc/README.txt

 Setting an Output Projection
 -------------------------------------
 The geographic data associated with the ACS variables (tract or blockroup boundaries) are downloaded from the Census Bureau in GRS80NAD83 decimal degrees (EPSG:4269).
 If you wish to specify a different projection, you can either add an EPSG spatial reference ID (SRID) or specify a filename containing the WKT of the desired projection.
-When a projection is listed, the Data Ermine will re-project when generating the shapefile.
-The Data Ermine uses the PROJ.4 and ProjNET libraries and the supported SRIDs are listed in the "SRID.csv" file in the installation directory.
+When an output projection is provided, the ACS Alchemist will transform the census boundaries into the requested projection, and provide a corresponding .PRJ file with the export.
+The utility uses the PROJ.4 and ProjNET libraries and the supported SRIDs are listed in the "SRID.csv" file in the installation directory.
 Here’s an example that uses the PRJ file approach:

 C:\...> ACSAlchemist.exe -s Wyoming -e 150 –y 2009 -v myVariablesFile.txt -jobName Test01 -exportToShape -outputProjection myproj.prj

 Saving Job Files
 -------------------------------------
-The Data Ermine has a lot of options (there are more listed in the UserManual.pdf), it is easy to make mistakes with the command line flags.
-We have therefore provided a mechanism for saving the variables as a "job file".
-A job file contains all the arguments you would normally specify on the command line in a text file.
+The ACS Alchemist has lots of options (there are more listed in the UserManual.pdf), and it is easy to make mistakes when using command line flags.
+We have therefore provided a mechanism for using saved arguments from a "job file".
+A "job file" is simply a list of all the arguments you would normally specify on the command line in a text file.
 The syntax is simple:

  - Blank lines and lines that start with "#", are ignored
  - All other lines should be a command line flag starting with -, followed by an argument (if required for the particular flag)

 In order to use a job file, simply specify its path as the only argument to the Data Ermine.
 Note that file paths specified in the job file should be relative to the directory the importer will be run in, not to the location of the job file.
 An example job file named "myJob.txt" for the previous command would look something like this:

-# myJob.txt - gets some data about wyoming and puts it in a shapefile
+#
+#Sample Job File - myJob.txt
+#       Block Group Summaries
+#       Using variables myVariablesFile.txt
-# specify Wyoming as the state
+#       Wyoming 2009
+#
--s Wyoming
+ -s Wyoming						#specify Wyoming as the State
-# specify year
-–y 2009
+ –y 2009						#specify Year
-# extract blockgroups
--e 150
+ -e 150							#extract Blockgroups
-# extract the variables in myVariablesFile.txt
--v myVariablesFile.txt
-# save the data to a directory
--outputFolder C:\sandbox\ACS\
-# use "Test01" as a job name
--jobName Test01
-# export results to a shapefile
--exportToShape
-# convert the output to projection specified in myproj.prj rather than using WGS84
+ -v myVariablesFile.txt			#extract the Variables in myVariablesFile.txt -jobName Test01				#use "Test01" as a Job Name -exportToShape					#Export results to a Shapefile -outputProjection myproj.prj	#convert the output to projection specified in myproj.prj rather than using WGS84 -outputFolder C:\sandbox\ACS\	#save the data to a directory
--outputProjection myproj.prj

 And could be run using this command: